 Miami University maintains multiple systems for alerting the Miami community about campus emergencies and will use some or all of those systems, depending on the circumstances.
-The University provides emergency notification services via text messages, VoIP telephones, University-owned computer screens, digital screens, emergency call tower speakers, and email.
+The university provides emergency notification services via text messages, VoIP telephones, university-owned computer screens, digital screens, emergency call tower speakers and email.
+If any of these systems fail or the University deems it appropriate, in-person communication may be used to communicate an emergency.